The FAIR-principles

 FAIR and Karolinska Institutet

 Karolinska Institutet has several policies and guidelines that specify how you should work with FAIR as a researcher at KI.
-Examples of this are Policy for open access to research data (the policy is adopted but not yet published) and Policy for open publication at Karolinska Institute.
+Examples of this are Policy for open access to research data and Policy for open publication at Karolinska Institutet.

 Since 2020, a working group for open science has been established which reports to the Committee for Research.